-Dr. Ron Quinn is an Associate Professor, Department of Sport Studies and on the committee on Gender and Diversity Studies at Graduate Program Xavier University — Quinn actually was the primary author of the USYS National Youth License and the State Youth Modules.
-The coach who taught the youth soccer coaching education program for US Youth Soccer — working alongside Sam Snow — Quinn opened the minds of many and pioneered the concept of going beyond Beyond the X’s and O’s.
+Dr. Ron Quinn is one of the first who began studying youth soccer in America over 40.
+Now Associate Professor in the Department of Sport Studies, and coordinator of the online graduate program in coaching education and athlete development at Xavier University — Quinn actually one of the primary co-authors of the US Youth Soccer National Youth License and the State Youth Modules.
+Working alongside Sam Snow, and the other NYL authors, Quinn helped open the minds of many and pioneered the concept of going beyond the X’s and Os.’

 A member of the United States Youth Soccer (USYS) National Staff, Quinn was awarded the 2006 National Soccer Coaches Association of America (NSCAA), Youth Long-Term Achievement Award and in 2007 received the US Youth Soccer Dr. Thomas Fleck Excellence in Youth Coaching Education Award.

 SoccerToday’s Diane Scavuzzo asked Dr. Ron Quinn for his thoughts on youth soccer in America, specifically on what needs to change to create a brighter, more successful future.

 Diane Scavuzzo: What is right and what is wrong in American youth soccer today?

 Dr. Ron Quinn: There are many things right with youth soccer in America.

 Soccer is viewed as the sport of choice for young kids.